Transhimalaya: Geology

 The Transhimalayas are geologically distinct from the other Himalayan ranges.
 They were probably formed by subduction of sediments from the collision of the Indian and Eurasian plates.
 A consensus of different dating methods suggests that the older parts of this range formed in the upper Cretaceous (82-113 Mya), while the younger regions formed in the Eocene (40-60 Mya).

 Location of Transhimalaya which includes Lhasa terrane.
 In the north, Bangong-Nujiang Suture Zone separates Transhimalaya from the Qiangtang terrane.
 In the south, Indus-Yarlung suture zone separates it from Himalayas.

 Tectonic map of the Himalaya, modified after Le Fort & Cronin (1988).
 Red is Transhimalaya.
 Green is Indus-Yarlung suture zone, north of which lies Lhasa terrane, follow by Bangong-Nujiang Suture Zone and then Qiangtang terrane.

 Climate

-The Transhimalays generally have a cold, arid montane climate.
+The Transhimalayas generally have a cold, arid montane climate.
 For example, the Spiti region of Himachal Pradesh, India, has an annual rainfall of about 170 mm.
-However, studies in Mustang District, Nepal, indicate that climate change is warming the Transhimalayas at a rate of about 0.13 degrees a year.
+However, studies in Mustang District, Nepal, indicate that climate change is warming the Transhimalayas at a rate of about 0.13 C-change per year.